-Offers the student an opportunity to learn about and experience various alternative/complimentary modalities to
+Offers the student an opportunity to learn about and experience various alternative/complimentary modalities to promote wellness and prevent illness.
+Biofeedback, meditation, imagery, yoga, Native American practices and nutrition therapy are some of the modalities addressed.

 Prerequisite(s): PSYC 103.

 HLTH 302 - Epidemiology and Infectious Disease.
-Lecture Hour(s): 3 Lab Hour(s): 0 Credit Hour(s): 3